tellform/angular-tellform/README.md

 # Angular Tellform

 This module gives you the standalone front-end of tellform.
 It handles form rendering and form ui.
-For you to use this module you must have an API endpoint, such as (Formkeep)[https://formkeep.com].
+For you to use this module you must have an API endpoint, such as [FormKeep](https://formkeep.com) or [Formlets](https://formlets.org).

 ## Installation